ZainabAbari/Supermarket-Data/README.md

 ### 4. What shipping mode is most cost-effective?
 ![Shipping Mode](https://github.com/user-attachments/assets/c97e9858-6ca3-4bd6-93cd-ff3545105bba)
 **Insight:** Regular Air is the most profitable shipping mode, while Express Air has the lowest margins due to higher delivery costs.
-Standard Class performs moderately well.
 ---

 ### 5. Are there seasonal sales trends?